qcr/rosdata/README.md

 [![License](https://img.shields.io/github/license/qcr/rosdata)](./LICENSE.txt)

 The ROS Data Python Package is a simple tool to extract, manipulate and visualise ROSBag Data.
-The manipulate and visualise are coming soon.
-Currently the tool can extract the following types of messages:
+The manipulate tools coming soon.

+The tool can currently extract the following types of messages:

 | **ROS Message Type** | **Ouput Format** |
 |----------------------|------------------|